Code-Mine-Development/test-run/Backend/FamilioFork/specification.md

 4. Class should extend `AbstractFact` class
 5. Class should implement `MaritalStatusChangeFactInterface`
 6. Class should be used to create objects that represent fact of the wedding - this requires implementation of all methods from Interfaces and `AbstractFact` class
+7. Push changes to branch created in your forked repository
+8. Create pull request to main repository

 ## Technical info